 The majority of your time is spent at school or at work.
 The environment tends to influence every aspect of your life, including your self-esteem.
 If you have a stressful and overly demanding position, it can often contribute to low self-esteem.
 Working in an encouraging and productive environment can have a positive influence on your self-esteem and can help you grow stronger.

-Many factors can influence your self-esteem.
-Every part of your life can affect it, but the person that has the most control over your self-esteem is you.
-Start giving yourself good messages about who you are and stop beating yourself up in order to improve your self-esteem.
+Every part of your life can affect your self-esteem, but the person that has the most control over this is you.
+Start giving yourself good messages about who you are and stop beating yourself up.